-Being an athlete was a major part of my identity, until that disappeared after a nasty knee injury in college.
-Didn’t help that I was bombing my 200+ student lectures.
+Being an athlete was a major part of my identity until that disappeared after a nasty knee injury in college.
+It didn't help that I was bombing my 200+ student lectures.
 Too much social life, not enough studying.
 At the time, I lacked the self-awareness, discipline, tools, and drive to identify and make the necessary lifestyle changes to achieve my goals.
 So, I transferred back closer to home, had knee surgery, and felt like I’d fallen back to square one.

 What I didn’t know, was that the falling would continue a little more before it swung back up.
 My father, the rock of the family, had a heart attack.
 He survived and recovered, but life was never the same: we all changed deeply and for the good.